xnan-dev/The-Rogue-Engineer/README.md

 a short but painful pathway or a rabbit hole we cannot return from.
 So, a version control system enters the game and we get bored we it’s simple albeit bureaucratic setup.

+	          2. Protos

+If we are lucky, and our mind is, at least this time, focal and our adventure path is not too foggy, we have a broad direction to trip away.
+If we have a dormant engineer side, a prototype idea can spawn.
+A prototype, which after construction, in a benevolent environment and the aid of crafty hands, can solve a riddle, confirms enough the possibility of an interesting machine, a useful one, it can offer a machine that at least partially works as desired and could be the base better design explorations.
+A prototype creation that with the proper components around and enough adjustments, could bear a real world load and be elevated from a little experiment out of curiosity to a key piece to solve a major puzzle, ours or not.

+A sensible prototype building grows better and faster with simplicity in mind, it is expected to be imperfect and incomplete, to work in almost ideal circumstances, its better built lightweight keeping in mind we might throw it away in a blink, we must waste little construction material.

+Our prototype material is unfortunately caved from precious time mines.

+It’s by nature unstable since its ways to function get clearer only after we go deeper.
+It can foresee internal consistency and structure in favor of close season to harvest.
+It can neglect configuration since is has to offer proof of utility on key scenario, not multitudes.
+It serves better from brief, partial hardwired passive, crafted little tight function-like components, than from mature but complex components hard to integrate.

+Big, flexible components from the viewpoint of a little prototype more common than not, derives in poor integration, tedious manual procedures that ruin rapid tinkering, trials and much needed adjustments. .We must be careful to avoid picking seemingly great components alien to our experience, with voracious error prone setup times, complex class hierarchies, partial documentation or simply put: too many ways of misuse.

+The corp engineer, well seasoned and savant,  will finger at us: do not reinvent the wheel, you novice.
+And that’s an undeniable part of the big truth.
+But still, insist: we can code out of the way our cranky ten lines of code logger, or two lines database backup script, our fifty lines tightly integrated profiler tool if they sum a tenth of the time and the headaches we have to invest to setup a complex and flexible standard tool or component.

+Even if a component does a terrific job for a big or even a small corp,
+we don’t forget a corp might count with productive systems experience using them, with seasoned specialists with knowledge on the nuances of those tool sets, allowing them to have a quick setup and proper user.
+They have also enough work force to withstand and dilute an additional load on each member of the team.
+And with a paycheck, a painful development experience can be easily neglected but in our untamed project, it can might not be so.

+ We are then likely better of them, we can custom tailor our own tools, as we need them, doing it’s eagle focused minimal jobs, providing it’s exact feedback where need them as long as we are perfectly aware than we will eventually or even likely drop them later when the life expectancy of the prototype or even the project expands.
+We must be aware of the trade off, if the tool gets too complex, hard to maintain or time consuming, then it’s time to get rid of them.
+If what seemed simple to craft probed not so, then go for something done, we nonetheless must be wise, and go for something simple enough.

+As always, we have to ponder the best strategy, to build, to take something simple, unknown or complex or flexible, and more importantly, we must to be open to revert our decision when reality teach us wrong.

 Then our child grows.
 Masons enter to craft their medieval game and a cathedral dominates the village.